Faruqt/React-Flask/README.md

 Return to the base directory and run: `npm install` before running the scripts below.
 ### `npm run start-backend`

-This starts the flask backend server
+This starts the flask backend server.\
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ### `npm start`